katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 Then download the ROOT container image and start the container with

 ~~~
-docker run -it --name my_root -P -p 5901:5901 -p 6080:6080 -v ${HOME}/cms_open_data_root:/home/cmsusr/cms_open_data_root gitlab-registry.cern.ch/cms-cloud/root-vnc:latest
+docker run -it --name my_root -P -p 5901:5901 -p 6080:6080 -v ${HOME}/cms_open_data_root:/code gitlab-registry.cern.ch/cms-cloud/root-vnc:latest
 ~~~
 {: .language-bash}

 This opens a bash shell where you can type your commands.
 Edit files in the `cms_open_data_root` directory on your local computer, but run the commands in the container.

 The container image has VNC installed in a similar way as the CMSSW container and you can start the graphics windows with `vnc_start`.
-Connect it with the VNC viewer on your local computer or with the browser window in the address given at the start message (`http://127.0.0.1:6080/vnc.html`).
-Note that copy-pasting may not work in the new terminal shell that opens in the graphical window and it is easier to use the original bash shell.

-The default VNC password is `cms.cern`.
+Open the browser window in the address given at the start message ([http://127.0.0.1:6080/vnc.html](http://127.0.0.1:6080/vnc.html)) with the default VNC password is `cms.cern`.
+It shows an empty screen to start with and all graphics will pop up there.

 Type `exit` to leave the container, and if you have started VNC, stop it first: